10/27/2023

 Ben

 Ben?
 Yeah, thanks, Paolo.
 Good morning.
-So onto the breakdown of organic growth by region and industry.
-We saw growth in every region, which is good, but a similar trend to last quarter, a slower development in North American Western Europe, with most segments growing but at low single-digit rates and declines in some construction markets.
+So on to the breakdown of organic growth by region and industry.
+We saw growth in every region, which is good, but a similar trend to last quarter, a slower development in North America and Western Europe, with most segments growing but at low single-digit rates and declines in some construction markets.
 China still grew organically in the quarter at 6%, a little bit slower than Q2.
 What we see there is still weakness in construction markets, slightly slower demand than previously in automotive, but general industry and electronics still strong.
 Elsewhere, we still see good growth in the Middle East and rest of Asia, especially markets like India, South Korea, and Indonesia.
-By segments surveying, we see a weaker trend in North American Western Europe, but this is being offset at the moment by very good growth in the reality capture solutions, including the BLK lines.
+By segment surveying, we see a weaker trend in North America and Western Europe, but this is being offset at the moment by very good growth in the reality capture solutions, including the BLK lines.
 Power, energy, and mining, still very good momentum across the board.
-In discrete manufacturing, we see good growth globally in aerospace and defense, a solid development in electronics and general manufacturing, but as I said, we're seeing some slowdown in automotive markets after a very strong last few years.
+In discrete manufacturing, we see good growth globally in aerospace and defense, a solid development in electronics and general manufacturing.
+But as I said, we're seeing some slowdown in automotive markets after a very strong last few years.
 Next slide, please.
-In terms of geospatial enterprise solutions, they delivered sales of 666 million euros during the quarter, so that's organic growth of 7%, and an operating margin of 30.6, which is slightly down on last year.
+In terms of geospatial enterprise solutions, they delivered sales of 666 million euros during the quarter.
+So that's organic growth of 7% and an operating margin of 30.6, which is slightly down on last year.
 As David will come on to show, the underlying incremental margin was very good, but currency was a drag on the margin.
-If you look at it by subdivision, geosystems continues to gradually slow.
+If you look at it by subdivision, Geosystems continues to gradually slow.
 We're seeing very good growth in mining and reality capture solutions offset the slowdown we see in surveying and construction products.
-Machine control, which is construction focused, was fairly stable overall.
-For geosystems overall, new products, so those products that we launched in the last 12 months, including the BLK360 Generation 2, that added around 3% to geosystems growth overall, so showing the payback we're getting on the investment.
+Machine control, which is construction-focused, was fairly stable overall.
+For Geosystems overall, new products, so those products that we launched in the last 12 months, including the BLK360 Generation 2, that added around 3% to Geosystems' growth overall, so showing the payback we're getting on the investments.
 SIG, as Paolo mentioned, continues to have the drag from the exit of low margin defense contracts.
 We expect a similar development in Q4, and then we'd expect growth to resume as we start to lap easier comparatives.
 Public safety was flat in the quarter, but has very good order momentum, and they are building a good pipeline for next year.
-AMP, an exceptional quarter with 41% organic growth.
-This included a one-off perpetual deal, which accounted for around 25 points of the growth, so I would say it's probably mid-teens underlying.
-Still see very good underlying trends in their core markets, agriculture, aerospace and defense, and marine.
-We expect that to carry into the final quarter of the year.
-Next slide, please.
-In terms of industrial enterprise solutions, they had sales of 6.86 million euros, so that's organic growth of 9%.
-In terms of the margin of 28.7%, again, the negative drag on that was currency.
+A&P, an exceptional quarter with 41% organic growth. this included a one-off perpetual deal which accounted for around 25 points of the growth so i would say it's probably mid-teens underlying i still see very good underlying trends in their core markets agriculture aerospace and defense and marine and we expect that to carry into the final quarter of the year next slide please in terms of industrial enterprise solutions they had sales of 686 million euros so that's organic growth of nine percent In terms of the margin of 28.7%, again, the negative drag on that was currency.
 By division, if you look at manufacturing intelligence, they did 8% organic growth.
 Good growth in aerospace and manufacturing, continued momentum in China, but automotive markets slowing.
-Order growth for MI during the quarter was slightly slower than revenues, was running at a mid-single digit growth rate.
-For ALI, 10% organic growth, a very good performance overall.
-Across industries and products, we continue to see a slow improvement in process industries, including oil and gas, and the benefits of the diversification efforts we've pushed as a strategy in that division for the last few years, with them having nice wins in both mining and pulp and paper segments.
+Order growth for MI during the quarter was slightly slower than revenues, was running at a mid-single-digit growth rate.
+For ALI, 10% organic growth, a very good performance overall across industries and products.
+We continue to see a slow improvement in processed industries, including oil and gas, and the benefits of the diversification efforts we've pushed as a strategy in that division for the last few years, with them having nice wins in both mining and pulp and paper segments.
 The quarter did benefit from a couple of large perpetual deals, which probably added a couple of percent to the growth rate, but we see good momentum in this business overall.
-And for IES, both EAM and ETQ had a good quarter, both growing at double-digit rates, with faster growth than that in the SAS segments.
+And for IES, both EAM and ETQ had a good quarter, both growing at double-digit rates with faster growth than that in the SaaS segments.
 Over to you, David.

 speaker